haberdashPI/bistable/plans.md

 One ideal way to go about this: identify novel stimuli that appear to play on the same challenges other paradigms of ABA play on.
-This way we can expand the scope of ABA pardaigms covered by the model *and* cover more types of stimuli.
+This way we can expand the scope of ABA paradigms covered by the model *and* cover more types of stimuli.

 Based on our meeting: